 How much does a divorce lawyer cost in NC?

 That answer varies dramatically depending on what you are looking to do.
-Do you want to sue for custody, child support, alimony, property division, or just get a simple uncontested divorce?
+Do you want to sue for child custody, child support, alimony, property division, or just get a simple uncontested divorce?

 What much do divorce lawyers charge per hour?